Entrepreneurial Winning Women™ South Africa

-The Entrepreneurial Winning Women join an elite business network and customized executive leadership program with year-round activities designed to help their companies grow rapidly:
+Entrepreneurial Winning Women join an international network of women entrepreneurs and participate in a bespoke executive education programme with year-round activities designed to:

-- Identify potential partners, strategic alliances, customers and suppliers as well as prospective sources of private capital
+Develop the skills needed to effectively identify potential partners, strategic alliances, customers and suppliers as well as find routes to prospective sources of capital.

 - Provide access to informal, one-to-one guidance and support